fluxspirix/dalto-git-github/README.md

 # dalto-git-github
-cursito de dalto about git and github
+##cursito de dalto about git and github
+#uploading x.py to this repository, IDK what i doing xd